 Event Data Sharding Practice: Implementation Based on Dataway Sink¶

-) through injecting HTTP Headers with DataFlux Func and Dataway Sinker rule configuration.
-With this solution, you can route event data with different business attributes and environmental characteristics to specified workspaces.
+This document details how to implement intelligent sharding of event data (keyevent) through DataFlux Func HTTP Header injection and Dataway Sinker rule configuration.
+With this solution, you can route event data with different business attributes or environmental characteristics to specified workspaces.

 Solution Principle¶

-Injecting Identifiers on the DataFlux Func Side: During event data reporting, dynamically generate the
+- DataFlux Func Side Identifier Injection: When event data is reported, dynamically generate the

-Dataway Routing Match: Dataway forwards events carrying specific identifiers to corresponding workspaces based on the rules defined in
+X-Global-TagsHeader containing the key-value pairs required for sharding (e.g.,env=prod) through Func configuration. - Dataway Routing Matching: Dataway forwards events carrying specific identifiers to the corresponding workspace based on the rules defined in

 1. Dataway Configuration¶

-Before using this feature, ensure that Dataway is deployed and the Sinker sharding function is enabled.
+Before using this feature, ensure Dataway is deployed and the Sinker sharding feature is enabled.

 For Sinker configuration, refer to: Dataway Sinker Configuration Guide;

-Note: The Dataway used by the built-in DataFlux Func in the deployment version is located under the utils
+Note: The Dataway used by the built-in DataFlux Func in the Deployment Plan is located under the utils namespace as internal-dataway.

 2. DataFlux Func Configuration¶